 - Make the pecan topping and add it to the top of the casserole just before baking.

-- Bake for a little bit longer, about 35 minutes.
+- You’ll probably need to bake it for a little bit longer, about 35 minutes total.

 Cheers to boozy sides — enjoy!
 And happy Thanksgiving!